stianSjoli/simple-server-GA/README.md

 openssf scan is included to analysis best practices.
 More about what the analysis focuses on, can be found here [OpenSSF scorecard](https://securityscorecards.dev/#the-checks).

 ## DAST
-Owasp zap is added to the workflow.
+Owasp zap is used to scan the application, run with docker-compose.
+The scan image is dependent on the web application, within the compose file, and docker-compose is waiting for the exit-signal from the scan.